Lilianada/Lilyslab/Content/wordOfTheDay/serendipitous.md

 partOfSpeech: adjective
 ---

+**Meaning:**
-**Meaning:** occurring or discovered by chance in a happy or beneficial way.
+1. Occurring or discovered by chance in a happy or beneficial way.

 **Example:** "a serendipitous encounter"